Biden’s evolution: Pressure from left has Dem front-runner shifting on abortion and more

 Even some friendly voices were critical.

-University of Chicago Institute of Politics director David Alexrod, who was President Barack Obama’s top political adviser, complimented the former vice president’s strong campaign launch -- but tweeted that Biden’s “handling of this Hyde Amendment issue was a mess.
+University of Chicago Institute of Politics director David Axelrod, who was President Barack Obama’s top political adviser, complimented the former vice president’s strong campaign launch -- but tweeted that Biden’s “handling of this Hyde Amendment issue was a mess.
 Changes of position over a long career are justifiable but should be thoughtfully planned.
 This was an awkward flip-flop-flip.”

 Former Democratic National Committee chairwoman Donna Brazile said on 'America's Newsroom' that "this should give the Biden campaign some early warning that they need to steady themselves as they begin to focus on rolling out more policy decisions or making more changes to their previous positions."